WE WORK WITH LOCAL CHURCHES

-Our Program Field Manual, which guides how we operate, addresses how we choose the children who can be registered in our Child Sponsorship Program.
+Our Program Field Manual, which guides how we operate, addresses how our church partners choose the children who can be registered in our Child Sponsorship Program.

-All registered children are selected based on objective criteria that establish their need and their ability to benefit from the program.
+All children to be registered are selected based on objective criteria that establish their need and their ability to benefit from the program.
 No more than three children from the same family can be registered, though each country may choose to limit this to fewer children so they can help a larger number of families.

-When church staff members interview parents or caregivers in order to assess the poverty of the family and the child’s ability to benefit from the program, the staff members follow this criteria:
+When church staff members interview parents or caregivers in order to assess the poverty and need of the family and the child’s ability to benefit from the program, the staff members follow this criteria:

 - Is the child under the age of 10?